The Life Sciences Law Review: Belgium

-The new Law on Clinical Trials with Medicines for Human Use of 7 May 2017 was adopted in response to the adoption of the EU Regulation on clinical trials,17 which will repeal the current Directive 2001/20/EC once it becomes applicable (the precise date is yet to be determined and depends on the progress with the EU portal, but the current expectation is that the Regulation will apply as of mid-2019.
-See the European Union chapter of this publication).
+The new Law on Clinical Trials with Medicines for Human Use of 7 May 2017 was adopted in response to the adoption of the EU Regulation on clinical trials,17 which will repeal the current Directive 2001/20/EC once it becomes applicable (the precise date is yet to be determined and depends on the progress with the EU portal (see the European Union chapter of this publication).
 The scope of the new law is limited to clinical trials that are covered by the EU Regulation, and will therefore exist in parallel with the law of 7 May 2004, which has a broader scope.
 The law was implemented by the Royal Decree on Clinical Trials with Medicines for Human Use of 9 October 2017.
 Some aspects of the new law and of the new Royal Decree became applicable in November 2017.
 These relate, for instance, to the organisation of the competent authorities for ethics committees.
 Some of these rules have been updated in November 2019.18 The other provisions will start applying when the Regulation becomes applicable.

 Approval process under the current rules: applicants for an approval must first have obtained an EudraCT number and must then submit the relevant application form and investigational medicinal product dossier (IMPD) to the FAMHP.
 The agency must react within 15 days for single-centre Phase I trials and within 28 days for other trials.
 In the absence of objections, the trial is deemed approved.
 For trials with gene or cell therapy medicines and with medicines that contain genetically modified organisms, longer periods apply and an express approval is required.